yrahul3910/ActivityDataProject/README.md

 # Human Activity Project
 This is a project that uses my time logging data of around 9 months.
+The data was collected using [Time Meter](http://timemeter.io/).
 The project has three parts:

 * The first part tries to analyze my most productive hours by defining what activities are considered productive.
 * The second part tries to build a predictive model to based on the past 5 activities.
 This uses a 2-layer LSTM model, and is simple enough to train reasonably quickly on a CPU.
 It was trained on a AMD A8 CPU, and took around 6 seconds per epoch.